Peripheral Artery Disease (PAD)

 About Atherosclerosis and Peripheral Artery Disease

-Peripheral artery disease (PAD) is atherosclerosis in arteries in the legs.
+Peripheral artery disease (PAD) is atherosclerosis in arteries in the arms and legs.
 PAD may cause aching, pain, or numbness in the leg muscles when you walk or climb stairs.
 This is called claudication; it happens when the muscles that are performing the work don’t get enough oxygen-rich blood.
 A more severe manifestation of PAD is chronic limb-threatening ischemia (CLTI).
-CLTI causes foot wounds or ulcers and leg pain.
+CLTI causes pain at rest and wounds or ulcers.

 Our Locations